Apollo FY26: When Healthcare Becomes a Flywheel

 |---|---|

-SIEMENS's forward PE ratio is too high, which may hinder future price growth and increase the risk of a price correction.
-Investors should carefully evaluate this metric along with other key financial indicators to get a full picture of the stock's potential.
+Siemens Limited's high forward PE ratio indicates potential overvaluation, which could restrict future price growth and increase the risk of a correction.
+It's crucial to consider this metric in tandem with other fundamental data to fully assess the stock's outlook.

 Price projections: